gamesbook/pyprototypr/docs/examples/commercial.rst

             elements of such a map could be created.

-            This is a fairly complex layout as most items need to be placed with millimetre accuracy at very specific locations.
+            This is a fairly complex layout as most items need to be placed with millimetre accuracy using the ``Location()`` command to detail which shapes go into which hexagon grid location.

+            The green lines joining hexagons are created with the ``LinkLine()`` command; by default this joins the centres of two locations in the hexagon grid; but use of the optional "move x" and "move y" settings allows the line endpoints to be adjusted within their respective hexagons.

-            The use of hexagon ``borders`` enables the drawing of purple lines which represent the edges of a nebula; its quite tedious to define these!
+            The use of hexagon ``borders`` enables the drawing of purple lines which represent the edges of a nebula; unfortunately, its quite tedious to define all of these one-by-one!

-            The hex numbering for this game, which  **pyprototypr** terms ``diagonal`` is fairly unusual.
+            The hexagon numbering for this game, which  **pyprototypr** terms ``diagonal`` is fairly unusual.

-            The hex identifers across the top and side are created with a ``x()`` command; they are not "built-in" to the grid.
+            The hexagon identifers across the top and side are created with a ``Sequence(`` command; they are not "built-in" to the grid.
 Not many games seem to use these, or use them in quite different ways, so there is currently no automated way of doing this.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/boards/commercial/warpwar.png